Spier, J. (2018). Heidegger and the lived experience of being a university educator. London: Palgrave Macmillan.

 Spier, J. & Giles, D. (2018).
 An ethics of caring in youth work practice.
 In P. Alldred, F. Cullen, K. Edwards & D. Fusco (Eds.), The SAGE handbook of youth work practice (pp. 329-341).
 London: Sage.

 Spier, J. (forthcoming, 2019).
-Caring ‘authentically’ for disengaged students: An Australian experience.
+Authentic care: an Australian experience.
 In J. Hoffman & P. Blessinger (Eds.), International Perspectives in Higher Education: Strategies for Facilitating Inclusive Campuses.
 Bingley, England: Emerald Group Publishing (manuscript under review).

 Spier, J. (2018, December 1).
 Ashes Day-Night Test: A cricket lover’s guide to Adelaide.
 The Advertiser (digital edition).

 Spier, J. (2016).
 Editorial musings on ‘re-humanising’ education.
 New Community, 14 (55), 3-9.